sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ## Test Dataset

-**The sample of data used to provide an unbiased evaluation of final trained model on the training dataset.**
+**The sample of data used to provide an unbiased evaluation of the final trained model on the training dataset.**

 The Test dataset provides the gold standard used to evaluate the model.
 It is only used once a model is completely trained(using the train and validation sets).
 The test set is generally what is used to evaluate competing models (For example on many Kaggle competitions, the validation set is released initially along with the training set, and the actual test set is only released when the competition is about to close, and it is the result of the model on the Test set that decides the winner).
 Many times the validation set is used as the test set, but it is not good practice.
 The test set is generally well-curated.
 It contains carefully sampled data that spans the various classes that the model would face when used in the real world.

 ## About the dataset split ratio
-Now that you know what these datasets do, you might be looking for recommendations on how to split your dataset into Train, Validation and Test sets.
+Now that you know what these datasets do, you might be looking for recommendations on how to split your dataset into Train, Validation, and Test sets.
 This mainly depends on 2 things.
-First, the total number of samples in your data and second, on the actual model you are training.
+First, the total number of samples in your data, and second, on the actual model you are training.
 Some models need substantial data to train upon, so in this case, you would optimize for the larger training sets.
 Models with very few hyperparameters will be easy to validate and tune, so you can probably reduce the size of your validation set, but if your model has many hyperparameters, you would want to have a large validation set as well(although you should also consider cross-validation).
 Also, if you happen to have a model with no hyperparameters or ones that cannot be easily tuned, you probably don’t need a validation set too!

 ![](./images/ratio.png)